-With the UK currently facing lockdown restrictions and people being encouraged to social distance due to the coronavirus pandemic, many employers are having to find ways to adapt to these unusual circumstances.
-Different industries, sectors and job roles have all been affected in different ways, with some being able to continue pretty much undisturbed, while others have been forced to a standstill.
-Knowing about the impact of the pandemic isn’t just for people considering a career in these sectors: being aware of these effects on the wider economy will benefit anybody’s commercial awareness.
+The coronavirus pandemic has led employers to ensure staff can uphold social distancing in their places of work and (in many cases) to battle with the economic repercussions of the previous lockdown, current local lockdowns and recessions both in this country and worldwide.
+Different industries, sectors and job roles have been affected in different ways, with some being able to continue operating with little disturbance, while others have been forced to a standstill.
+The impact of the pandemic isn’t just relevant for people considering a career in the latter sectors and employers: being aware of the effects on the wider economy will benefit anybody’s commercial awareness.

 There’s no way to be 100% certain about the future of the job market – the following is based on our assessment and perception of the information available at the time of writing.
 We would always encourage students and graduates to do as much research as possible from a variety of sources before making career decisions.
 Please read this article for more guidance on how coronavirus could affect graduate recruitment and your job hunt.

 Which sectors are surviving during the pandemic?

 These are sectors and industries that we think are likely to stay relatively resilient throughout the pandemic, have adapted in interesting or unexpected ways and/or will be able to bounce back quickly once lockdown restrictions are lifted.